 Business policies is a feature in eBay that third party softwares like DSM Tool uses to easily set the shipping, return, and payment policies you offer to your buyers on eBay to every new product you add to your store.
 You set them up on eBay, then you sync them to DSM Tool, this guide explains how to do it

 After reading this article you will know:

-- The template settings and why you must set is up correctly as well
+The template settings and why you must set it up correctly as well

 - How to Set Up Business Policies on eBay -

-This video which is a bit older video that explains how to set business policies on eBay, it also gives you a glimpse to how DSM Tool looked like back in 2016:
+This video is a bit older video that explains how to set business policies on eBay.
+It also gives you a glimpse of how DSM Tool looked like back in 2016:

 If you are planning to work with multiple sourcing websites, we recommend the following structure for your business policies:

 Policy name - Give it the same name as the website you are sourcing from, for example, "AliExpress Shipping Policy" or "Amazon Returns Policy".

 Shipping service - When dropshipping from a specific website or marketplace, you might use more than one shipping carrier.
 To set the right shipping service first read the shipping policy of the website you are setting up.
 Then, choose the most general service according to the shipping time of the website.
 For example, if you use a local website such as Walmart.com for product sourcing and you source products from Walmart's 2-days shipping program, you can set up a service with 1-3 days shipping, such as the "Expedited shipping" option.

 Tip: To find the shipping policy of the website you are setting up, search it on Google with the keywords shipping policy.
 For example: "Etsy shipping policy"